Richmond orders removal of Confederate statues on city land

 RICHMOND, Va.
-(AP) — Richmond Mayor Levar Stoney on Wednesday ordered the immediate removal of all Confederate statues on city land, saying he was using his emergency powers to speed up the healing process for the former capital of the Confederacy amid weeks of protests over police brutality and racial injustice.
+(AP) — The mayor of Richmond, Virginia, on Wednesday ordered the immediate removal of all Confederate statues on city land, saying he was using his emergency powers to speed up the healing process for the former capital of the Confederacy amid weeks of protests over police brutality and racial injustice.

+The decision came weeks after Virginia Gov. Ralph Northam ordered the removal of the most prominent and imposing Confederate statue along Richmond’s Monument Avenue, that of Confederate Gen. Robert E. Lee, which sits on state land.
+The removal of the Lee statue has been stalled pending the resolution of two lawsuits.
-Work crews began removing a statue of Gen. Stonewall Jackson early Wednesday afternoon.
-Flatbed trucks and other equipment were also spotted at several other Confederate monuments along Richmond’s famed Monument Avenue.

-Another famous statue on city land is that of Gen. J.E.B.
+On city land along the avenue, work crews began removing a statue of Gen. Stonewall Jackson early Wednesday afternoon.
+Flatbed trucks and other equipment were spotted at several other monuments as well.
+The city has roughly a dozen Confederate statues on municipal land, including one of Confederate Gen. J.E.B.
 Stuart.
-Virginia Gov. Ralph Northam had previously ordered the most prominent statue along the avenue, that of Gen. Robert E. Lee, which sits on state land.
-The removal has been stalled pending the resolution of a lawsuit from at least two people who oppose its removal.
+Mayor Levar Stoney said it will take several days to remove them.

-Stoney said he was also moving quickly because protesters have already toppled several Confederate monuments and is concerned that people could be hurt trying to take down the gigantic statues.
+Stoney said he also was moving quickly because protesters have already toppled several Confederate monuments and he is concerned that people could be hurt trying to take down the gigantic statues.

-“We have an urgent need to protect the public,” Stoney said in a statement.
+“Failing to remove the statues now poses a severe, immediate and growing threat to public safety,” he said, noting that hundreds of demonstrators have held protests in the city for 33 consecutive days.

+“As the COVID-19 pandemic continues to surge, and protesters attempt to take down Confederate statues themselves, or confront others who are also doing so, the risk grows for serious illness, injury, or death,” Stoney said.

 But during a City Council meeting Wednesday morning, Stoney balked as the council scheduled a special meeting for Thursday to formally vote on a resolution calling for the immediate removal of the statues.